Lockport woman sentenced to jail for role in Jan. 6 U.S. Capitol riot

 On Oct.
 1, U.S. District Judge Reggie Walton sentenced Kelly Lynn Fontaine, 54, to serve 21 days in jail for engaging in “disorderly or disruptive conduct on the grounds or in the buildings” of the U.S. Capitol, according to the federal court docket in her case.

-Fontaine was also sentenced to three years of probation for “parading, demonstrating, or picketing” in the U.S. Capitol building.
+Fontaine also was sentenced to three years of probation for “parading, demonstrating or picketing” in the U.S. Capitol building.

 Walton sentenced Bryan Dula, 53, Fontaine’s husband, to three years of probation for both of those offenses, which are misdemeanors.
-Walton’s sentence for Dula went against the recommendation of prosecutors, who requested Dula serve 14 days in jail.
+Walton’s sentence for Dula went against the recommendation of prosecutors, who requested that Dula serve 14 days in jail.

 Kelly Lynn Fontaine (left) and Bryan Dula onboard one of the two flights taken by the couple on Jan.
 5, 2021, according to Federal Bureau of investigation.
 The photo was obtained in the investigation of the couple and filed in a federal complaint against them.